How To Become A Nurse

 - You will always have a job.
 Although it may be difficult to get jobs in hospitals sometimes, which is where you may want to work after qualifying, there are other places that you can work with a nursing degree, including care homes and certain schools, meaning that you will always be able to put your skills to good use somehow, and this means that you shouldn’t struggle to stay in work.

 - You will be challenged on a daily basis.
 Some people don’t like jobs that are too easy, and nursing is definitely a challenge.
 No two days will be the same, and you will be working at an incredibly fast pace, which is something that attracts a lot of people to the profession.

 - You will be able to progress if you wish, but it’s by no means essential.
 In nursing, there are different bands that you can work through, along with other different jobs that you can progress to if you wish.
 That being said, many people are happy working as a general nurse for the whole of their career, and the job gives you the chance to do this if you would prefer to.

-There are a huge number of universities that offer nursing, so no matter whether you would like to find somewhere in your local area or if you would prefer to work further afield, you are certain to be able to find something that will suit you perfectly.
+There are a huge number of universities offering nursing degrees, so no matter whether you would like to find somewhere in your local area or if you would prefer to work further afield, you are certain to be able to find something that will suit you perfectly.

 With nursing, it is likely that you will need to complete assignments as a part of your personal development, so the skills that you learn here can be carried into the future, too.

-The presentations that you give will undoubtedly help you to develop your confidence, and this means that you will have much more of an ability to stand up and speak in front of people – which is essential when dealing with hospital visitors and trying to relay information that you have been given by other members of staff who are working with you on the ward.
+The presentations that you give will undoubtedly help you to develop your confidence, and this means that you will have much more of an ability to stand up and speak in front of people.
+This is an essential skill when dealing with hospital visitors and trying to relay information that you have been given by other members of staff who are working with you on the ward.